TeamWAW/CloudNative/README.md

-# Sample project with Concourse CI/CD pipeline which builds and run SOAPUI testcases
+# Sample project with Concourse CI/CD pipeline which builds the spring based REST application and run SOAPUI testcases